tsofia-git/Exercise-Varonis-New/README.md

 Instead of normal login processes, the 2FA layer requires the user to provide another authentication method, such as a one-time code, an authentication app, or a single key
 It decreases the scope of vulnerability of unauthorized access
 #### Automated Detection and Fix:
-Implement an automated system to enforce 2FA for all users.
+Implement automated checks to verify 2FA settings for repository access, automatically prompt users to enable MFA if not configured correctly.
 #### NIST Compliance Category:
 Identification and Authentication.